 An existing mesh peering instance is updated

-If the Mesh Peering Protocol Identifier field in the Mesh Configuration element indicates “mesh peering management protocol,” the Authenticated Mesh Peering element and MIC element, if present in the frame, shall be ignored.
+If dot11MeshSecurityActivated is true and the mesh STA shares a PMK with the candidate peer mesh STA but the Mesh Peering Protocol Identifier field in the Mesh Configuration element of the frame indicates “mesh peering management protocol,”, the frame shall be silently discarded.

+If dot11MeshSecurityActivated is true and the mesh STA shares a PMK with the candidate peer mesh STA but either the Mesh Peering element or the MIC element are not present in the frame, the frame shall be silently discarded.

-If the Mesh Peering Protocol Identifier field in the Mesh Peering Management element indicates “authenticated mesh peering exchange” and the Authenticated Mesh Peering Exchange element or MIC element is not included in the frame, the frame shall be silently discarded.
+If dot11MeshSecurityActivated is false but the Mesh Peering Protocol Identifier field in the Mesh Peering Management element of the received frame indicates “authenticated mesh peering exchange”, the frame shall be silently discarded.

+If dot11MeshSecurityActivated is false but either the Mesh Peering element or the MIC element are present in the frame, the frame shall be silently discarded.

 If the frame contains a group address in TA or RA, it shall be silently discarded.